mmduffel/student_performance_project/src/README.md

 - Checking for missing values
 - Checking for duplicate rows
 - Reviewing summary statistics
-- Reviewing unique values in the categorical variables
+- Reviewing unique values in categorical variables
 - Checking the range of math, reading, and writing scores
 - Checking for test scores outside the valid 0–100 range
 - Checking categorical variables for extra whitespace